tier2tickets/Knowledge-Base/content/deployment/installation.md

 ### Updating group

-You can also update the group after installing by using this group argument on guiTrigger.
-You will want to restart the t2tservice to see the results immediately.

 #### Via Device Management
 We can try to change the group of an online Endpoint via the Device Management Page.